Bachelor / International Environment and Development Studies

 Contents and structure:

 The programme consists of mandatory and elective courses.
 The mandatory courses constitute 120 ECT and make up the two first years of the programme.
 A progression from introductory to more advanced courses within the interdisciplinary field of international environment and development studies provides the specialization of the programme.
 Students will also be introduced to philosophy, ecology, scientific writing and research methods.
 The third year is set aside for elective courses, either at the department, at other departments, or with other universities.
+Elective courses must be on minimum 200-level.
 Some options for field courses will be provided and in the fifth semester exchange to partner universities abroad will be possible.

 The courses offered utilise a wide range of evaluation forms, such as written sit-in exams, take-home exams, oral exams and term papers, that in different ways evaluate the students skills in academic reading and writing, as well as analytical skills.

 Noragric has a broad network of international partners, and one or more field courses in developing countries will be offered.